Boost Motivation with Universal Design for Learning

 Review the symbols, images, language and examples you use

-Ensure that all students see themselves, or people like them, represented in your course.
+Ensure that all students see themselves, or people like them, represented and welcomed in your course.
 Ensure your content, images, and examples do not further stereotypes of who does this work that leaves some students out.

 • Check the language in your syllabus and other communication to ensure it is inclusive of all people and reflects the preferred language that relates to some identities.
 See Educause’s Inclusive Language Guide and NC State’s inclusive language guidelines for some tips.